The Wallace Collection

-Located in an eighteenth century mansion, the Wallace Collection houses one of the finest collections of works of art in London.
+Located in an eighteenth century mansion, the Wallace Collection houses one of the finest collections art in London.

 The Wallace Collection is one of the best in London, not only because of the quality of the works of art, but also because of its ample variety.
 The mansion in itself is also worthwhile visiting.

 And to top it all off, the entrance is free.

 Every day from 10 am to 5 pm

 Tube: Bond Street, Central and Jubilee lines; Baker Street, Circle, District, Hammersmith & City, Jubilee and Metropolitan lines; Oxford Circus, Bakerloo, Central and Victoria lines.

 Buses: 2, 10, 12, 13, 30, 74, 82, 94, 113, 137 and 274.

 Madame Tussauds London (635 m) Sherlock Holmes Museum (807 m) Regent's Park (1.5 km) Piccadilly Circus (1.6 km)